50 Genius Ways to Clean Up Your Garage

 An extension ladder is one of the most difficult things to store.
 When you need to use it, it has to be easy to get to.
 But there are long stretches when it just gets in the way of everything else in your garage.
 Here’s a good solution: Mount it on your garage ceiling on sturdy racks made of scrap 2x4s that are screwed into the ceiling joists.
 Use two 3-1/2-inch screws at each joint to make the rack secure.
 These racks make it easy to slide the ladder out when you need it.
 Just make sure to position the racks where they won’t interfere with your garage door.

 Here’s a slick way to store a whole cluster of tools on pegboard with only two pegs.
-Cut some 2-1/2 inch wide mini shelves; drill holes or slots for router bits, screwdrivers, chisels, and files; then drill a couple of 1/8-in. holes in the edges for the 1/8-in. diameter pegs.
+Cut some 2-1/2-inch wide mini shelves; drill holes or slots for router bits, screwdrivers, chisels, and files; then drill a couple of 1/8-in. holes in the edges for the 1/8-in. diameter pegs.
 With a vise and pliers, bend the pegs to about 85 degrees and hammer them into the holes.
 Be sure the pegs fit tightly in the wood so the shelves can’t fall off.
 Build this simple pegboard storage area in your workshop or garage.
+Or you can buy your own—this $20 option from Amazon, which holds more than 61 tools, is rust-proof and super sturdy, and all you have to do is mount it on your pegboard!

-Now that you’ve organized and de-cluttered your garage, we bet you found a bunch of junk.
-Not sure what to do with it?
-Try these clever solutions.
+Now that you’ve organized and decluttered your garage, we bet you found a bunch of junk.
+Here’s how to donate practically anything.